 Mapping the customer journey and creating a 360-degree view of their behavior is not a new concept.
 However, in today’s complex and highly competitive world, getting a unified view of your customers is more important than ever.
 It’s the only way marketers will be able to do their jobs properly and meet the expectations of their customers.

-Customers increasingly expect one-to-one communication.
-This requires you to know what they did in the past, what they are currently doing and what they will most likely do in the future.
-Customers want you to know and predict their needs and be there with the right messaging and right offering at the right moment.
+Moreover, customers increasingly expect one-to-one communication.
+This therefore requires you to know what they did in the past, what they are currently doing, and what they will most likely do in the future.
+Customers essentially want you to know and predict their needs and be there with the right messaging and right offering at the right moment.
 And let’s face it, that’s not an easy task.

-It’s a rapidly changing ecosystem that is challenging for marketers to keep pace with.
-To succeed, marketers need a single source of truth for all marketing, sales and customer data.
-One place where data can be collected, managed and transformed into useful signals that they then are able to act on.
-Now, this is where a Customer Data Platform becomes interesting.
+To succeed, marketers need a single source of truth for all their efforts.
+One place where data can be collected, managed, and transformed into useful signals that they then are able to act on.
+Now, this is where a Customer Data Platform comes in .

 What is a Customer Data Platform (CDP)?

-It’s a central location for all customer data, including personal identifiers, website visits, purchase orders, email responses, social media comments, audio recordings, customer service interaction, mobile app touch-points and any other data related to the customer.
+It’s a central location for all customer data.
+Data such as personal identifiers, website visits, purchase orders, email responses, social media comments, audio recordings, customer service interaction, mobile app touch-points, and any other data related to the customer.
 The CDP pulls this data from different sources and then cleans and combines it to create a single and unified customer view.